gdrosos/iac-bug-study-artifact/README.md

 as outlined in Section 3.1 of our study
 (that is, this directory includes the code for our repository collection gathering and bug collection stages).
-* `data/`: This is the "pre-baked" dataset of the 360 IaC bugs under study.
+* `data/`: This directory contains the initial bug dataset  of the data collection phase as well as the "pre-baked" dataset of the 360 IaC bugs under study.
 * `figures/`: A directory which is going to store the produced paper figures.
 * `requirements.txt`: A textual file declaring the required PyPI libraries to run our analysis